Content for media

 - Pictures that show individuals from the neck down (or with face blocked) for anonymity (e.g. images that show individuals with their head cut out of the image).

-- Images with unnecessary exposure of skin (e.g. images showing bare midriff or inappropriate fitting clothing to emphasize excess weight around abdomen).
+- Images with unnecessary exposure of skin (e.g. images showing bare midriff or inappropriate fitting clothing to emphasise excess weight around abdomen).

 - Photographs that perpetuate a stereotype (e.g. eating junk food, engaging in sedentary behaviour) and do not share context with the accompanying written content.